 A high score on the "sit-rise" test indicates that you're in decent physical strength at that time.
 Also, it's genetic - some people are stronger and more coordinated than others.
-However, it isn't necessarily a of .
+However, it isn't necessarily a predictor of life expectancy.

 If you are sitting on the floor panicking because you can’t stand up without support, as long as you don’t have issues such as inner ear problems or arthritis, it is something you can work on and improve.

 Take time to practice every day.
 Resilience is another factor - will you try to fix it, or will you give up?

 According to the experts, there are several other screening tests that medical providers can use to indicate life expectancy.

 In February 2019, the Journal of the American Medical Association Network Open published a 10-year study involving 1,104 middle-aged, active male firefighters.

 This Harvard study looked at the health data and push-up capacity of the participants.
 Those who completed 40 push-ups during this time were 96% less likely to develop cardiovascular disease than those who did less than 10.